-Here, a defense attorney could urge the D.A. to drop the charge since the evidence of guilt is unreliable.
-It is circumstantial evidence that comes from a witness with bad eyesight.
+Here, a defense attorney could urge the D.A. to drop the charge since the proof of guilt is unreliable.
+It is inferential proof that comes from a witness with bad eyesight.

 Both of the above strategies work so as to negate the idea that:

 - did so beyond all reasonable doubt.

 5. Is circumstantial evidence used in California criminal courts?

 Yes, it is admissible in all state and federal courts.
 It is frequently used in California criminal trials.
 It can also be used in civil cases.

 As suggested above, California law gives this evidence the same weight as direct proof.6